 - Practice escaping quickly and safely.
 Rehearse your escape plan so you know exactly what to do if you are under attack from your abuser.
 If you have children, have them practice the escape plan too.

-- Make and memorize a list of emergency contacts.
+- Create and memorize a list of emergency contacts.
 Ask several trusted individuals if you can contact them if you need a ride, a place to stay, or help contacting the police.
 Memorize the phone numbers of your emergency contacts and local shelter.

 Protecting your privacy